 5. Improper storage

 Finally, be aware of where you leave your boat on land.
 Never store your boat near heated objects in an enclosed space.
-You should also consider draining the fuel during winterization.
+It would be best if you also considered draining the fuel during winterization.

 To conclude, if the motor on your boat catches fire, follow this procedure: